timoklein/neural_citation/README.md

     How important is explaining the model? (eg.g. start from scratch: What is a CNN...)
     How important is explaining our approach and what we want to do? (e.g. What we do to improve the model)
     How important is explaining the parameters? (e.g. embedding dimensions etc.)

+## Presentation
+### Purpose
+Show your research problem + how you target it

+### Outline
+* What is the research question?
+* What is your approach?
+Why did you choose this approach?
+* Are there existing approaches?
+How do they differ from your approach?
+In what way is your approach better than others?
+* What data set do you use and why?
+* What is your schedule until the end of the semester?
+* What conceptual and technical challenges have you faced or will you face?
+* Do not: Motivate your work extensively from scratch